-- 9.8 For the public consultation, the Steering Group prepared two options for settlement boundaries, for each of the two settlements. - 9.9 The responses to the Issues and Options consultation showed that there was a preference for Option A for Stoke Cross, with 72% of respondents (47) supporting this option.
+- 9.11 For the Issues and Options public consultation, the Steering Group prepared two options for settlement boundaries, for each of the two settlements. - 9.12 The responses to the Issues and Options consultation showed that there was a preference for Option A for Stoke Cross, with 72% of respondents (47) supporting this option.
 Option A was preferred for Stoke Lacy also, with 65% of respondents (49) supporting this option.
-The two Option As were for relatively 'tight' settlement boundaries where opportunities for new development would be more limited. - 9.10 There were a number of detailed comments in response to the questionnaire with concerns that "the proposed boundaries were not tight enough and would allow for too much development, that greater flexibility in the rural area is needed, there is a need to protect rural identity, the consultation was too narrow and did not consider 'no development', and the church and graveyard should be removed.
-The settlement boundaries should protect the individual identities of the two settlements and protect them from merging".
-These comments have been considered by the steering group and have resulted in the settlement boundaries being drawn tighter around existing housing and excluding the church and graveyard in Stoke Lacy and known flood areas.
-It should be stressed that these will not be the final boundaries which will be reviewed following this consultation and amended to reflect, where possible, any comments.
+The two Option As were for relatively 'tight' settlement boundaries where opportunities for new development would be more limited. - 9.13 There were a number of detailed comments in response to the questionnaire with concerns that 'the proposed boundaries were not tight enough and would allow for too much development, that greater flexibility in the rural area is needed, there is a need to protect rural identity, the consultation was too narrow and did not consider 'no development', and the church and graveyard should be removed.
+The settlement boundaries should protect the individual identities of the two settlements and protect them from merging'.
+These comments were considered by the Steering Group and resulted in the settlement boundaries being drawn tighter around existing housing and excluding the church and churchyard in Stoke Lacy and known flood areas. - 9.14 The responses to the consultation on the emerging Draft Plan showed that there was support for the proposed settlement boundaries with 75% of respondents supporting Policy SL8.
+Comments included general support, that development proposals (site allocations) were outside the boundary, there is a lack of space to develop and that the lack of local facilities makes development difficult to justify.
+The Steering Group considered the comments and made some changes to the settlement boundaries in the Draft Plan and to former Draft Policy SL8.
+The commitment for 10 houses at the Orchard and Site allocation SL9/1 are also now included on the Policies Map (Map 3B). - 9.15 Policy SL9 has been prepared to guide new housing development within the settlement boundaries.
+The settlement boundaries are shown on the Policies Maps, Map 3A and 3B.
+Residents are concerned that developments should be small in scale and infill rather than comprising major development.15 'Small in scale' should be taken to mean developments comprising 1 -3 houses, or slightly more where the proposal can demonstrate high-quality design which responds positively to the local context and design policies in the NDP.
+Infill development is development that goes in the gaps between existing buildings and such proposals also should be small in scale.